Best General Liability Insurance Companies for Small Businesses in Connecticut

 Best for Service Businesses with Straightforward Needs

 biBerk averages $147 per month ($1,763 per year) for Connecticut general liability coverage.
-Service-oriented businesses in hospitality and healthcare save up to 32% below the state benchmark, while most other Connecticut businesses save around 9%, placing biBerk fourth on affordability statewide.
-Its digital platform provides fast quotes with transparent underwriting and optional agent support for businesses that want guidance during the buying process.
+Hospitality and health care businesses save up to 32% below the state benchmark.
+Most other Connecticut businesses save around 9%, placing biBerk fourth on affordability statewide. biBerk's digital platform delivers fast quotes with transparent underwriting and optional agent support for businesses that want guidance during the buying process.

 Post-purchase service is a weak spot.
 Policy management and claims handling rank mid-pack, with slower endorsement processing and adjuster assignment than The Hartford or ERGO NEXT.
-Coverage options are limited to straightforward risks with few specialty add-ons.
+Coverage is limited to straightforward risks with few specialty add-ons.

 Where biBerk works best: